OKStateACM/ElectronCodelab/README.md

 ## January 24, 2018

 [Electron](https://electronjs.org/) is a JavaScript framework designed to allow developers to write cross-platform desktop applications using familiar web development technologies.
 Electron applications run in Chromium browser windows, enabling the use of HTML and CSS.
+Originally called Atom Shell, Electron was developed by GitHub for their Atom text editor.

 In this codelab, we'll build a functioning todo application.
 Users will be able to create and delete applications as they wish.
 Our app will live as an applet in the taskbar tray.
+Programming experience is expected.
+Experience with web development technologies such as HTML and CSS is helpful, but not required, as much of that is taken care for you already.

 ![Screenshot of completed todo app](https://i.imgur.com/35qgmdP.png)